 A portfolio of MTIs stands to impact each of these important responsibilities and must be managed accordingly.
 As administrators of the Rolling Portfolio and owners of the business plans, the Existing PAs are naturally positioned to cultivate MTIs that complement the broader EE Portfolio and work synergistically with RA and non-RA programs.
 A successful MT framework would enhance the prospects for a California EE Portfolio capable of delivering on long-term SB 350 goals, in large part by providing tools to effectively bridge emerging technologies, RA, and C&S, all program areas already administered by Existing PAs.
 Existing PAs also administer EM&V studies, Workforce Education and Training (WE&T), and Normalized Metered Energy Consumption (NMEC) platforms, have savings and cost-effective reporting structures in place, benefit from immediate access to Advanced Metering Infrastructure (AMI) data for every customer, retain extensive engineering and marketing resources, and undertake rate design and associated customer communications, all of which can be potentially utilized for holistic MTIs.

-Creating a MTA outside the roles defined in D.16-08-019 would splinter accountability for important goals and metrics and would ultimately inhibit the ability of current EE program PAs to fulfill their responsibilities.
+Creating an MTA outside the roles defined in D.16-08-019 would splinter accountability for important goals and metrics and would ultimately inhibit the ability of current EE program PAs to fulfill their responsibilities.
 An entirely separate entity would introduce a number of logistical issues and risks across the Portfolio for the existing PAs and 3P implementers.
 It is not practical to believe that a separate MTA could effectively coordinate with the complex and rapidly transitioning Rolling Portfolio and the hundreds of programs therein.

 Going forward, a vital role of Existing PAs must fill across distributed energy resource portfolios will be to define temporal and locational grid needs and identify long-term opportunities for aggressive decarbonization based on forecasted demand and associated generation requirements.
 Recently the CPUC recognized the need for PAs to optimize the EE Portfolio to more deliberately support the goals of the IRP process.
 Increasingly, integrated programs that can deliver savings at the right times along with dynamic load management will be required to cost-effectively meet these objectives.
 Given these realities, which stem from California’s rapid clean energy advancements, we strongly believe the MT framework must extend beyond undiscerning load reduction.
 With Existing PAs identifying the need and 3Ps proposing the solutions, the MT framework can be used to drive long-term GHG reductions with purposeful, integrated initiatives.
 A separate MTA would not be naturally connected to integrated planning processes.